rlucas11/panelCodeR/README.md

 ## Updates!

+12/24/2023: The code to compare univariate models in Mplus has been added to the package.

 12/22/2023: The code to run the DPM model in Mplus has been added to the package.

 12/20/2023: I turned this into an R package.
 In doing this, I made a few naming changes, mostly to the lavaan functions.